Ein HaHoresh: History

 The kibbutz was cordoned off and occupied by the British in December 1945 in connection with the struggle for free immigration.
 It was cordoned off and occupied by the British again in June 1946 along with its neighbor, Givat Haim.
 As part of the war effort, the kibbutz stepped up its food production.
 By 1947 the kibbutz had a population of 450.
+In 2005 it went through a privatization process.

 Economy

-The kibbutz developed a successful mixed intensive farm.
-By 1968 it had 570 inhabitants engaged in intensive farming in citrus plantations, and producing milch cattle.
-The kibbutz also ran a factory producing sheet steel casks.
+Pachmas Packaging, founded on the kibbutz in 1935, manufactures and markets rigid packaging for industrial markets.
+Other economic branches are intensive citrus farming and milch cattle breeding.